hackerb9/vt340test/charset/math.md

 </ul>

-Locking-shifts are also available, see below.
+Locking-shifts are also available, see the [charset README](README.md).

 ### 3. Send an ASCII character to display a mathematical character